-To prevent the chip from being completely destroyed, many internet forums recommend to remove the MCU’s fuse.
+To prevent the chip from being destroyed, many internet forums recommend removing the MCU’s fuse.
 For the Model S this is the fuse F51:

 On the Model X it is obviously fuse F236.
 General information about the fuses on the Tesla.
 However, according to the BIZTeam, which specializes in repairing MCU’s, it is not a good idea to pull the fuse.
 Without this fuse, the Tesla won’t fall asleep again and thus draws power from the 12V battery and damage it.
 This video from BIZTeam shows what to do instead.
 Important: you should only do such things yourself if you know exactly what you are doing!